component-driven/component-driven-development/docs/Foundation.md

 Colors, spacing, and typography are the building blocks of the design system.
 Those values are provided to the application via `ThemeProvider` and the `theme` object.

 Every element of the design system should be in relation to those values in order to be consistent.
-So, intead of hard coded color you should always use `theme` prop.
+So, instead of hard coded color you should always use `theme` prop.

 ```diff
 - color: #8667a8;